Node Titles

 }

-You'll see that instead of a titles field with a list of titles for this node, we have a sharedTitle instead - since the word Introduction is used repeatedly for titles of introductions to books across the Sefaria library.
+Notice that, instead of a titles field with a list of titles for this node, we have a sharedTitle.
+This is because the word Introduction is used repeatedly in titles of introductions to books across the Sefaria Library.
 This key was first defined using the Term class, and then used here as a sharedTitle.

-Look at our "Example Book" Index record above.
-The section containing the main contents of the book does not have a sharedTitle or a titles block, instead it simply has the field default set to True, and the key set to default.
+Once again, let's take a look at the Index record for the example book described above.
+Note that the section containing the book's main content does not have a sharedTitle or a titles block; instead, it simply has the default field set to True and the key set to default.

 Some rules about default nodes: